 Some months ago, my colleague Kim wrote about SCORM (Sharable Content Object Reference Model) and gave us some useful tips on deploying SCORM packages for eLearning platforms.
-The reality, however, is that producing such learning packages remains heavily dependent on authoring applications that, although available off the shelf, still take some time for many organizations to master before they could produce respectable interactive learning packages.
-With high expectactions for many sectors to have the "nice and shiny" and the insistence of some folks on what their "brands" entail in the "look and feel" department of eLearing, lousy SCORM packages just don't cut it at all.
+The reality, however, is that producing such learning packages remains heavily dependent on authoring applications that, although available off the shelf, still take some time for many organizations to master before they could produce respectable interactive packages.
+With high expectactions for many sectors to have the "nice and shiny" and the insistence of some folks on what their "brands" entail in the "look and feel" department of eLearning, lousy SCORM packages just won't cut it at all.

 Still, for no small reasons, people are taking a long time to adopt to more advanced versions of the standard.
 Version 1 of xAPI came in 2013.
 Look where we are at with that right now!

 One can make the argument that xAPI is still SCORM.
 But in the minds of old folks, SCORM is just their old stand-alone package (online or offline), oblivious to the need for its real-time trackability by learning managers and content providers.
 Truth be told, the people we talked to across industries, those who actually pay for the development of interactive materials, still do not find xAPI's functionalities compeling enough for them to shift away from the "classic" SCORM.
-While compatibility across learning management platforms is given lip service, most people in our experience are content with their good-ol'-fashioned SCORM packages (on version 1.2, circa 2001) playing on their trusty learning management system (LMS).
+While compatibility across learning management platforms is given lip service, most people in our melieu are content with their good-ol'-fashioned SCORM packages (on version 1.2, circa 2001) playing on their trusty learning management system (LMS).

 So where does that leave us?
 One alternative to consider is to deliver lectures via videos.
 No interaction within the video itself?
 This much you see in the MOOCs^ scene these days, with providers as diverse as EdX, Coursera, and the like.
 Keep the videos short and have them interspersed with interactive activities.
 Otherwise, flat visuals are all you have.
 And for many courses this approach works.
-Unless you still feel the need for these (short, 7-minute) videos to be jazzed up with illustrations and graphics.
+Unless you still feel the need for these short videos to be jazzed up with illustrations and graphics.

 The problem with videos is that not that many people organic to the institution can do them well.
 What you often see are awkward people "acting" before the cam.
 Mostly we see talking heads.
 Obviously the alternative to the alternative is to have the video production outsourced to some media company, which in itself is no guarantee for good learning outcome.